samvictordr/Fluorite-Linux/README.md

-# mesaOS
+# Welcome to The Mesa Playground!
-A series of OSdev projects.
+This repo consists mostly of random OSdev projects (A OSdev playground, if you will)

 ## mesakernel - wip
 A minimal kernel made using rust, with the help of [blog_os](https://os.phil-opp.com/) -